capsule-org/starter-templates/README.md

-# Capsule Starter Templates
+# Para Starter Templates

-This repository provides minimal starter templates for integrating Capsule into various frameworks and environments.
-Each template folder is designed to be used as a starting point for your project, providing a basic setup with the Capsule client initialized.
+This repository provides minimal starter templates for integrating Para into various frameworks and environments.
+Each template folder is designed to be used as a starting point for your project, providing a basic setup with the Para client initialized.

 ## Available Templates